dschro-1993/vehicle-api/README.md

 ## Application Overview

-The Application heavily uses [AWS lambda PowerTools for Python](https://awslabs.github.io/aws-lambda-powertools-python/2.10.0/) (Introduced @[AWS re:Invent 2022](https://portal.awsevents.com/events/reInvent2022/sessions/opn306)).
+The Application heavily uses [AWS lambda PowerTools for Python](https://awslabs.github.io/aws-lambda-powertools-python/2.10.0/) (Introduced [@AWS re:Invent 2022](https://portal.awsevents.com/events/reInvent2022/sessions/opn306)).

-This way we avoid lots of DRY-Code and have access to lots of additional/helpful Utilities such as:
+This way we avoid lots of DRY-Code and have access to lots of additional Utilities such as:
 - custom-metrics
+- loqqer
 - tracer
-- loqqer
 - ...

 The Application is structured as follows: